Make your own arrangements for travel to Maryland. If you're

 are driving to the tour, we recommend that you leave your vehicle in Easton

 while on tour.
-You can park at the Tidewater Inn while on tour (Sunday to
+You can park at the Tidewater Inn while on tour (Sunday through

 Thursday nights inclusive).
 You may return to this location at the end of the